 We are committed to bridging the sciences and the humanities through archaeological research.
 Our academics are pioneers of research into the natural and built environment, its management and sustainability.
 We are a centre of excellence for the interpretation and management of cultural heritage around the world, developing new digital methods to make archaeological data sustainable and accessible, and we aim to effectively integrate the latest bioscience technologies across the humanities.

-Our research is centred around seven key strengths:
+Our research is centred around eight key strengths:

 - A dedicated IT suite with a full range of software, including specialist archaeological packages, and expert support